 This became a joint struggle on two different occasions: the in-house workshop of the LGBTIQ community in Tribun Medan and the Media Advocacy Workshop on Diversity in Gender and Sexuality for the LGBTIQ community in North Sumatra.

-“Giving us (the media) more appropriate choice of words and phrases that do not corner or undermine the community is very important for us,” suggested the Chief Editor of Tribun Medan, Syarif Dayan, to the LGBTIQ community of North Sumatra and SEJUK in his office (3/2/2020) when an in-house workshop was held together with Cangkang Queer and the Journalist Association for Diversity (SEJUK).
+“Giving us (the media) more appropriate choice of words and phrases that do not corner or undermine the community is very important for us,” suggested the Chief Editor of Tribun Medan, Syarif Dayan, to the LGBTIQ community of North Sumatra and SEJUK in his office, February 3, 2020, when an in-house workshop was held together with Cangkang Queer and the Journalist Association for Diversity (SEJUK).

-Tia didn’t even realize that she was interviewed by Mei Leandha before and was published on Kompas.com with a very inspiring tone and framing.
+Tia didn’t even realize that she was interviewed by Mei Leandha before and her story was published on Kompas.com with a very inspiring tone and frame.

 Therefore, Amek pushes the idea of supporting the increase of media that gives a safe space for the voice of the LGBTIQ community in North Sumatra.